manthrax/monkeypaint/README.md

 Try it here!: https://manthrax.github.io/monkeypaint/index.html?1

 This implements 3d mesh painting using via the gpu and rendertargets.

+Tested with threejs r160..
+For some older versions replace all "vMapUv" in ScenePainter.js with "vUv"

 Algorithm:
 First, the UV map is rendered as a 3d model onto a renderTarget in white, to form a binary mask of which pixels are covered by the UVmap